rvdleun/aframe-arcube/README.md

 ```

 ### Primitive
-The `a-arcube` primitive is available for an easier way to render a cube.
-All attributes are automatically mapped to the respective properties.
+The `a-arcube` primitive is available for an easier way to implement arcube.
+All attributes are automatically mapped to their respective properties.

 #### Example
 ```html